Showing you my foolproof method for how to make the CRISPIEST baked kale chips, and four delicious ways to season them. Never bitter or chewy!

 Don’t forget to pin this post to save it for later!

 - are vegan, gluten-free, low carb

 - are perfectly crispy (never chewy) and never bitter thanks to baking them at a low temperature for longer

 - have four flavors so you’ll never get bored!

-The details are what will make or break your kale chips.
-Here is my foolproof method so you can have perfect kale chips, each and every time!
+The details are what will make or break this recipe.
+Here is my foolproof method:

 - get the kale dry– shred and wash the kale.
 Spin dry in a salad spinner, and then take it a step farther by spreading the kale leaves on a clean tea towel and blotting with a second tea towel.
 If you want crispy kale chips, moisture is the enemy.